blockmatic-icebox/dev-resources/readme.md

 ## Functional JavaScript and Web Fundamentals

 These are fundamental concepts and knowledge on how the browser and javascript work.
-You need learn this in order to be able to develop javascript application in a professional way.
+You need learn this in order to be able to develop javascript applications in a professional way.

 - 🎬  [How does the browser actually render a website](https://www.youtube.com/watch?v=SmE4OwHztCc)
 - 🎬  [Declarative programming](https://www.youtube.com/watch?v=yGh0bjzj4IQ)